zodern/mup-aws-beanstalk/docs/index.md

 - Application Load Balancer.
 Pricing details are at https://aws.amazon.com/elasticloadbalancing/pricing/
 - S3.
 3 - 4 app bundles are stored on s3.
 Each deploy will make 2 list requests and upload 1 file.
 Beanstalk might store additional files on s3.

+Graceful Shutdown uses the following services:
+- Cloud Trail.
+The trail is stored in s3 and, according to their docs, usually costs less than $3 / month.

 ## Rolling Deploys

 When deploying a new version, there is no downtime, and the number of servers handling requests is not reduced.